One tiny freight elevator. Thousands of pipes. Finished in just 48 hours.

 While they received bids from several other companies, CMS won out.
 As Scripps Center Asset Manager Bob Luby said, “The CMS bid delivered a solid savings from the others.”

-On install day, we demoed the old pipes and installed the new ones.
+Last, on install day we demoed the old pipes and installed the new ones.
 Bob Luby commented, “The CMS team did an amazing job of fitting every piece in place and welding stainless on site to a perfect fit.”

 To Bob Luby and to Mark Coffey, Scripps Center Building Engineer, we say thank you.
 It was our honor to work on such a pivotal project for you.